mpazik/linki/README.md

-# Linki
+# Linki - Framework-less reactive programming
 A simple library that provides utilities to compose your application from function-based components.

-Linki's connections could be mapped one-to-one into a diagram.
+Linki's connections could be mapped into a diagram.
 It is technically possible to autogenerate diagrams from the code or the code from the diagrams or even visualize a working application to better understand the app and easier debugging.

+## No code framework
+Linki provides a frame for your application but consists only of typed patterns and small, common utilities function.

+It prioritizes simplicity, so you know exactly what you are doing.
+As it is extremely simple it is very performant as well, has minimal footprint, easy to learn, maintain and extend.

 ## Example
 A simple component that counts click events, and when the enter key is pressed, it sends the total number to save.